The ocean... as deep as his

 - One character from Clive Barker's Jericho is missing an arm.
 For context, said character sacrificed his arm in exchange for the ability to control a fire demon.
 He can regain the use of his arm anytime by ending the deal, but doing so would leave him in great pain since his arm is heavily burnt and the demon is the only thing keeping him from feeling pain.

-- Bao-Dur from Knights of the Old Republic has a mechanical left arm due to wounds he received at Malachor V. Because the game is set 4000 years before the Skywalkers it restricts him from wearing Jedi robes.
+- Bao-Dur from Knights of the Old Republic has a mechanical left arm due to wounds he received at Malachor V. Because his prosthetic arm is suspended by a repulsorlift rather than purely mechanical (like the ones used 4000 years later in the movies), it restricts him from wearing Jedi robes.

 - In Ratchet: Deadlocked, Al is hit with a blaster shot and has several parts replaced by cybernetics.
 The blaster only hit Al in the butt, yet he winds up with cybernetics in many random and seemingly unrelated places, leading some fans to suspect Al is just a little too into robots.
 Perhaps he had an "interface port" installed for Helga...